iamdual/doviz.dev/README.md

 # FAQ
 - What "`doviz`" means?
-> "Döviz" (dö·viz) is a forex term in Turkish word means "currency".
+> "Döviz" (dö·viz) is a Turkish word means "currency".

 - Is it free?
 > Yes.
-This is an open source project and everyone can access this API.
+This is an open source project and everyone can access for free.

 - Is there any limit?
 > It depends to GitHub.
 Currently GitHub Pages bandwidth limit is 100GB monthly, [source says](https://docs.github.com/en/pages/getting-started-with-github-pages/about-github-pages).
 So, please cache the response and use sparingly.
 Otherwise the service may be suspended.

-- Which sources I can use?
+- Which sources using?
 > We use open sources to obtain exchange rate limit.
 Central banks provides exchange data.
 Source lists: [#1](http://www.floatrates.com/currency-sources.html)

-- I want to use an unsupported currency.
-> Please feel free to create pull request or [create an issue](https://github.com/iamdual/doviz.dev/issues).